getyoti/yoti-joomla/Readme.md

 Table Prefix `yoti_`

-### Register and enable Yoti plugin
+### Register and enable Yoti extension
-Please register Yoti plugin which is installed along side Joomla CMS, by running the command below to process the SQL dump script.
+Please register Yoti extension which is installed along side Joomla CMS, by running the command below to process the SQL dump.

 `docker exec -i yotijoomla_yoti_joomladb_1 mysql -uroot -proot yotijoomla < ./docker/mysql-dump.sql`

-After running the command above, please follow the instructions in our [plugin setup](#plugin-setup) section to set it up.
+After running the command above, please follow the instructions in our [extension setup](#extension-setup) section to set it up.

 ## Support